camilababo/Application-of-ML-approaches-towards-the-prediction-of-gene-expression-levels-in-S.thermophilus/README.md

 The Gradient Tree Boosting method builds an additive model that allows the optimization of loss functions.
 Additionaly, we used the open-source machine learning library Extreme Gradient Boosting (XGBoost) designed to improve the implementation of the gradient boosting algorithm.

-The dataset used was extracted from another original article (https://www.frontiersin.org/articles/10.3389/fmicb.2018.00445/full).
+The dataset used was extracted from an original article (https://www.frontiersin.org/articles/10.3389/fmicb.2018.00445/full) and the full genome files from the corresponding *Streptococcus thermophilus* strain (ASCC 1275) were downloaded from the NCBI database (Acession Number: CP006819.1).